kwai/blaze/README.md

 Blaze is composed of the following high-level components:

-- **Blaze Spark Extension**: hooks the whole accelerator into Spark execution lifetime.
+- **Spark Extension**: hooks the whole accelerator into Spark execution lifetime.
-- **Native Operators**: defines how each SparkPlan maps to its native execution counterparts.
+- **Spark Shims**: specialized codes for different versions of spark.
+- **Native Engine**: implements the native engine in rust, including:
+  - ExecutionPlan protobuf specification
-- **JNI Gateways**: passing data and control through JNI boundaries.
+  - JNI gateway
-- **Plan SerDe**: serialization and deserialization of DataFusion plan with protobuf.
-- **Columnarized Shuffle**: shuffle data file organized in Arrow-IPC format.
+  - Customized operators, expressions, functions

 Based on the inherent well-defined extensibility of DataFusion, Blaze can be easily extended to support: